microsoft/dp-transformers/README.md

 ### Register custom grad samplers late in the training process

-When registering custom grad sampler like `dp_transformers.register_grad_sampler_gpt2()`, functions are added to a global dictionary that Opacus handles.
+When registering custom grad sampler like `dp_transformers.grad_sample.transformers.conv_1d`, functions are added to a global dictionary that Opacus handles.
 This global dictionary is used to establish whether models are compatible with Opacus and how to handle the per-sample gradient computation.
 All grad samplers need to be registered as early as possible in the training process.
-Definitely, before a `PrivacyEngine` is instantiated.
+Definitely, before the model is wrapped with `GradSampleModule`.

 ## How to Cite